JamieBort/Learning-Directory/API/TrelloAPICalls/README.md

 Now to explore api calls by exploiting the api - look at keypieces of info.
 Display them on the site.
 Toggle between types of cards.
 Etc.

+## Resources
+This has been a help for re-learning node.js: http://zetcode.com/javascript/http/

+See `Research` section of https://trello.com/c/kUT82Vto/244-trello-heat-map

 ## Associated links
 [Trello ApI To Develop](https://trello.com/c/ckENy2E8/255-trello-api-to-develop) Trello card.